 Part of the fun of organic gardening is getting to know your neighbors – beneficial insects.
-Because organic gardening practices include the use of natural methods to control problems and boosting soil fertility, insects love organic gardens.
+Because organic gardening practices include the use of natural methods to control problems and boost soil fertility, insects love organic gardens.

 Beneficial Insects and Organic Gardening

 Most of the time, beneficial insects visit my garden.
-Today I took some beneficial insects pictures out in the vegetable garden and in the little cottage garden next to the shed.
+Today I took some pictures of beneficial insects out in the vegetable garden and in the little cottage garden next to the shed.
 The praying mantis has been frightening me on the porch every day.
 He lurks on the door frame or right over your head as you step onto the porch.
 Then he turns his head and fixes you with a beady eye, moving his ‘praying’ hands as if clapping.
 I don’t know whether he’s cheering me on or being sarcastic that I’m out walking the dog again.
 I give him a wider berth.

 Let me introduce you to the beneficial insects I met in my organic garden and around Seven Oaks….